 This data comes from our tenancy bond database, which records all new rental bonds that are lodged with us each month.

 Make sure you always use the latest file available.
-This is because delays between a bond being lodged and the details being recorded in the database can cause figures for the latest month to change the next month.
+This is because the time taken between a bond being lodged and the details being recorded in the database can cause figures for the latest month to change the next month.
 Landlords have 23 working days to lodge a bond with Tenancy Services, the bond lodgements are then processed which may take 10-15 working days.

 Recent changes to the reporting of the data

-- Extra privacy protection measures have been applied to the data.
+- Extra privacy protection measures were applied.
 The files from November 2020 have had fixed random rounding applied to base 3 and suppression of results when there are fewer than five bonds for any given selection.

 Analytical note: medians and quartiles for rent data